Citroën C4

-The Citroën C4 is a small family car/compact car (also classified as a compact crossover SUV since 2020) produced under their Citroën marque, from the French automaker PSA Group, and later Stellantis.
+The Citroën C4 is a car produced by Citroën, part of Stellantis.
 It was positioned to be the successor to the Citroën Xsara.
 The first generation production started in September 2004.
+For its first two generations, the C4 was a compact car/small family car, but it was redesigned as a subcompact crossover SUV for its third generation.

-In June 2020, the third-generation C4 was released in a form of coupe SUV, abandoning the traditional C-segment hatchback/saloon body style.
+In June 2020, the third-generation C4 was released in the form of coupé SUV, abandoning the traditional C-segment hatchback/saloon body style.

-First generation (2004)
+First generation (B5; 2004)

 Debut

 To cope with the market, Citroën was dedicated and committed to building a new model that would appeal to many customers.
 At the Geneva Motor Show in 2004, a concept from the Citroën line's definitive made-bodied coupé revealed the willingness of the French company to employ it in competition.
 The car was finally unveiled at the 2004 Paris Motor Show, after being officially launched to retail on September 2, 2004.
 However, that version was a more domesticated hatchback coupé or five-door.